karayabin/universe-snapshot/universe/Ling/Light_CsrfSimple/doc/api/Ling/Light_CsrfSimple/Service/LightCsrfSimpleService/onRouteFound.md

-LightCsrfSimpleService::onRouteFound — This is a callable to execute when the **Light.on_route_found** event is fired.
+LightCsrfSimpleService::onRouteFound — This is a callable to execute when the **Ling.Light.on_route_found** event is fired.